 7. Product Images

-We’ve already seen how product images help improve conversion rates on your store, but did you know that you can also optimize them for search engines?
+You’re probably already aware that product images help improve conversion rates, but did you know that you can also optimize them for search engines?

 Start by using descriptive image file names and Alt tags that incorporate your keywords.
 For example, skinny-blue-jeans.png is a much more descriptive file name than product2234.png.